-Based on the observed conditions during the annual CCR Unit inspection on 27 October 2020 and review of the other available and relevant information as described herein, the following recommendations are made:
+Based on the observed conditions during the annual CCR Unit inspection on 12 October 2021 and review of the other available and relevant information as described herein, the following recommendations are made:

 - 1. Corrective Measure Repairs.
 No corrective measure repairs are recommended at this time. - 2.
 Heightened Awareness During Routine Inspections.
 This Report identifies a few areas that warrant close observation on a routine basis (i.e., weekly inspections) for signs of changes or progressive worsening of conditions.
 These areas were locations where wet/soft or uneven ground was observed.
 While there was no evidence of slope instability or movement, such conditions may be precursors.
 The southwest corner of the Fly Ash Basin was repaired in January 2020 during routine maintenance activities.
 A continuation of weekly inspections in this area is recommended for monitoring signs of changes. - 3.
 Ongoing Maintenance and Repairs as Needed.
 Maintenance/repairs to the dikes and other appurtenant impoundment features should be performed on a routine and ongoing programmatic basis as well as on an as needed basis if warranted by problems or concerns (i.e., as identified during periodic inspections by a qualified person, or as otherwise identified).
+Grassy vegetation on the slopes of the berm should be maintained to promote visual inspections.
 Ruts should be regraded and bare areas should be re-seeded to establish vegetation, and the existing vegetation maintained in a condition to facilitate inspections.
 Observed ruts and erosion rills should be repaired before the feature worsens.
 Animal burrows should be filled with hydrated bentonite or equivalent material and covered with natural soil.
 Woody vegetation from the interior of the berms should be removed as practicable and the area recompacted following vegetation removal.
 Continue with current practices of maintaining set-back distance between CCR material stockpiles and the dikes.